janjovellanos/vituity/README.md

 # Vituity EDI Interview Project

-Welcome to the Vituity EDI Interview Project!
-This project demonstrates my Python programming skills and data manipulation capabilities.
+Welcome to my Vituity EDI Assessment!
+This project demonstrates my Python programming and data manipulation capabilities.
 In this project, I have followed the provided instructions to process patient data and generate modified CSV files, a report, and more.

 ## Project Structure